-The Baltic Sea is a unique sea area.
-Even though the Danish straits connect it to the Atlantic Ocean, its salinity is very low (only about one fifth of the salinity of the oceans).
-The Baltic Sea is also shallow.
-Its average depth is about 54 metres, whereas the average depth of oceans can be several kilometres.
+The Baltic Sea is very different to the oceans.
+It is connected only to the Atlantic Ocean via the Danish straits.
+Its salinity is only about a fifth of that of the oceans.
+The Baltic Sea is also very shallow.
+Its average depth is around 54 meters, whereas the average depth in the oceans is up to 3,8 kilometres.

-Climate change has a major impact on the Arctic region: during the past fifty years temperatures in the region have risen twice as fast as the average Earth's temperature and the area covered by ice has become smaller.
-As the ice melts, economic activities and traffic in the Arctic sea areas increases, which will bring new challenges.
+The climate change has a big effect on the arctic areas, because the temperatures there have been rising twice as much as the average of the World, and the area covered by ice has diminished.
+As the ice melts, the economic use and traffic in the arctic sea areas increase, which creates new challenges.